Yaxel Lendeborg

 The Report

-Michigan combo forward, projected late first round.
+Michigan combo forward, projected late lottery to mid-first.
 Stat-stuffer who dominated the AAC at UAB and transferred to Michigan.
 Rebounds, passes, defends multiple positions, and has a developing jumper.

 - ▸Elite rebounder both ends — 12.9 RPG, 19.4 REB%